-1870 City Council identified a need for water supply system.
+1870 - City Council identified a need for a water supply system.

-1899 50,000-gallon standpipe (a pressure regulator) in Dilworth was built for fire protection.
-City of Charlotte purchased the water and wastewater system.
+1899 - 50,000-gallon standpipe (a pressure regulator) in Dilworth was built for fire protection.
+The City of Charlotte purchased the water and wastewater system.

-1900 5 million gallon a day filter plant and pumping station on Irwin Creek (less than a mile east from present Vest Water Treatment location on Beatties Ford Road).
+1900 - 5 million gallons a day filter plant and pumping station on Irwin Creek (less than a mile east from present Vest Water Treatment location on Beatties Ford Road).

-1903 The first wastewater septic/treatment plants were built on property now know as Revolution Park & Freedom Park.
+1903 - The first wastewater septic/treatment plants were built on property now known as Revolution Park & Freedom Park.

-1922 Mt.
-Island Lake created by Duke Power and new raw water intake facility built on the lake.
+1922 - Mt.
+Island Lake created by Duke Power and a new raw water intake facility built on the lake.
 Vest Water Treatment Plant built (On Beatties Ford Rd).

 These plants had the capacity to treat 6 million gallons a day with a flow of 3 million gallons a day in the late 1920s.
 The facilities were implemented to protect the environment and water providers downstream.

-1949 Charlotte's first use of fluoride as a dental health experiment project.
+1949 - Charlotte's first use of fluoride as a dental health experiment project.
 The natural level of fluoride in the water was .05 - .10 parts per million (ppm).
-The experiment prescribed a dosage of 1.05 ppm.
+The experiment prescribed the dosage of 1.05 ppm.
 This level was maintained for a month.

-1966 McAlpine Creek Wastewater Treatment Plant built and serving southern part of Mecklenburg County.
+1966 - McAlpine Creek Wastewater Treatment Plant built and serving the southern part of Mecklenburg County.

-1979 McDowell and Mallard Creek Wastewater Treatment plants built to serve Huntersville area and University area respectively.
+1979 - McDowell and Mallard Creek Wastewater Treatment plants built to serve the Huntersville area and University area respectively.

-1996 Operation of Irwin Creek Plant (along with Vest Water Plant) put up for competitive bid.
-City developed winning bid, beating 7 international private companies by more than 20%.
+1996 - Operation of Irwin Creek Plant (along with Vest Water Plant) put up for competitive bid.
+The city developed a winning bid, beating 7 international private companies by more than 20%.